dullroar/ten-steps-to-linux-survival/Step01.md

 `echo %homedrive%` or `echo %HOMEDRIVE%` (or `EcHo %hOmEdRiVe%`) would work.

+One final note of caution.
+You can set up command aliases in `bash` and other shells that allow you to define a `CMD.EXE`-style `dir` as a substitute the `ls` command in `bash`, or `copy` for `cp`, `del` for `rm`, and so on.
+I recommend you don't do this for at least two reasons:

+1. It is difficult to get these right in terms of being able to map all the various parameters from the `bash` command to the appropriate parameters for a `CMD.EXE`-style command.
+Most people don't go that far, which means you then end up with a "toy" substitute for the `CMD.EXE` command, and have to fall back to the native commands anyway.

+2. It simply delays you actually learning about the "UNIX" environment.
+You end up relying on a crutch that then must be replicated on every system you touch.
+In my opinion it is better to just learn the native commands, because then you are instantly productive at any shell window.

 ## You're a Product of Your Environment (Variables)

 It is much more common to set up environment variables to control